Publishing Articles with Git

 Creating a local repository

-We’ll make the local one first and copy any existing content into it.
-I like to keep mine inside my local copy of the nesta source code and to call it content (note that the content directory is ignored by git, so you needn’t worry about accidentally checking your articles into your local copy of the Nesta code).
+We'll make the local one first and copy any existing content into it.
+I like to keep mine inside my local copy of the nesta source code and to call it content.
+If you're going to do the same you should add "content" to the .gitignore file so that you needn't worry about accidentally checking your articles into your local copy of the Nesta code.

 $ git init